To learn about IUP, the respiratory care program, and a career as a respiratory therapist:

 Back to top

 A student profile for a recent entering class for all IUP freshman was an average SAT score of 1000 (Mathematics and Critical Reading sections only) and an average cumulative high school grade point average of 3.2.
 There are no special admission requirements

-Respiratory care students are encouraged to join nursing, nuclear medicine technology, and clinical laboratory science students in a living-learning communitylocated in Suites on Maple East.
+Respiratory care students are encouraged to join nursing, nuclear medicine technology, and clinical laboratory science students in a living-learning community located in Suites on Maple East.
 This option provides an excellent opportunity to share living space with students who have similar interests and similar curriculum requirements.

 Students must have at least a 2.0 grade point average to be accepted into the respiratory care major.
 For more information about the program, about progression criteria and special requirements, and for assistance in developing a potential plan of study,

 Students must have a cumulative grade point average of at least 2.0 from all postsecondary institutions attended.
+The clinical phase begins in the fall semester each year.
 There are no special admission requirements for acceptance into the respiratory

 to the courses required in the respiratory care curriculum.
-In addition, the allied health coordinator is available to assist in the preliminary planning process for transferring to IUP.
+In addition, the respiratory care program coordinator is available to assist in the preliminary planning process for transferring to IUP.